China Logs 3.96 Mln Entry-exit Trips During Dragon Boat Festival Holiday - UrduPoint

 China Logs 3.96 Mln Entry-exit Trips During Dragon Boat Festival Holiday

-BEIJING, (UrduPoint / Pakistan Point News - 25th Jun, 2023 ) --:China logged 3.96 million entry and exit trips during the three-day Dragon Boat Festival holiday that ended Saturday, an increase of 2.3 times compared with the same period of the previous year, data from the National Immigration Administration (NIA) showed Sunday.
+BEIJING, (UrduPoint / Pakistan Point News - 26th Jun, 2023 ) --::China logged 3.96 million entry and exit trips during the three-day Dragon Boat Festival holiday that ended Saturday, an increase of 2.3 times compared with the same period of the previous year, data from the National Immigration Administration (NIA) showed Sunday.

 The number was 64.